close up of women fluffing and adjusting cushions on a sofa

 What are the different types of furniture leather?

-Every leather hide is unique, with natural variations in shading, evenness, and textures.
+Every leather hide is unique, with natural variations in shading, evenness, and texture.
 As a result, methods for leather finishing differ depending on the type of leather required.

-Exuding beauty like no other type of leather, full aniline leather is the most natural look of leather types.
-Very little treatment, such as colour or protection pigments, is used in the process and showcasing its all-natural markings and colour differences.
+Exuding beauty like no other, full aniline leather is the most natural look of leather types.
+Very little treatment, such as colour or protection pigments, is used in the process, showcasing this leather type’s all-natural markings and colour differences.

 However, these types of leather may need a little more attention to maintain.
 When you’re looking to care for your aniline leather, you should only use dry cloths and soft brush vacuum attachments.

-Unlike full aniline leather, semi-aniline leather is treated with additional protective finishes during manufacturing.
-This helps to prolong the colour and lifespan.
-Otherwise, you’d be hard-pressed to tell the difference.
-The grain of the material remains unchanged, which also highlights the all-natural features and patterns in the leather.
+Unlike full aniline leather, semi-aniline leathers are treated with additional protective finishes during manufacturing.
+These help to prolong the colour and lifespan of the leather – otherwise, you’d be hard-pressed to tell the difference.
+The grain of the material remains unchanged, which also highlights the all-natural features and patterns in the leather

-Corrected leather has the most persistent look from sofa to sofa.
+Corrected leather has the most consistent look from sofa to sofa.
 That’s because the material has been lightly buffed and embossed for better uniformity of grain, while pigmentation treatment ensures colour consistency.

 With these protective treatments, corrected leathers are much more durable and resistant to stains.
-As such, this type of leather is perfect for families and frequently used furniture in the home - although we still advise cleaning your sofa regularly with DFS-approved cleaning products to maximise its long lifespan.
+As such, this type of leather is perfect for families and frequently used furniture in the home, though we still advise cleaning your sofa regularly with DFS-approved cleaning products to maximise its long lifespan.

 Natural markings and characteristics of leather

-While we may associate leather with a sophisticated smooth look, natural markings on the material are inevitable and part of its inherent charm.
+While we may associate leather with a sophisticated smooth look, the nature of leather as an animal product means markings on the material are inevitable and part of its inherent charm.
 That means the likes of grain variation, wrinkles, skin folds, scars, or patterns of original hair follicles are 100% natural, rather than a product of poor leather or quality.

 Below are some examples of the natural markings and characteristics of leather.